pelatx/brackets-link-file/README.md

 #### Important!

-GNU/Linux users can't drag & drop files from OS file browser in Brackets 1.11 and 1.12, because It has completely lost this functionality on this operating system.
+GNU/Linux users can't drag & drop files from OS file browser since Brackets 1.11, because It has completely lost this functionality on this operating system.

 ## Install from Brackets